-Getting to Acadia National Park requires commitment – positioned in the far northeastern corner of the country, it’s not a place you’re just going to happen upon.
+Getting to Acadia National Park requires commitment.
+Positioned in the far northeastern corner of America, it’s not a place you’re just going to happen upon.
 Boston is the closest major city, and that’s a 250-mile drive!
-But like most things that only come with a bit of effort, Acadia’s payoffs far exceed the investment – and for people traveling with pets, this is one national park that I guarantee will not disappoint.

-Glaciers sculpted this magnificent landscape over thousands of years, rounding the mountain tops and etching deep valleys that now hold freshwater lakes and ponds.
-The advancing and retreating ice ground away at the surface layers, finally exposing the pink granite flecked with quartz that makes this area so unique.
-Now you can stand atop Cadillac Mountain, more than 1,500 feet above sea level, and contemplate those monumental forces as you gaze out across the bay dotted with islands and the expansive Atlantic Ocean beyond.
+Glaciers carved this magnificent landscape over thousands of years.
+The left behind rounded mountain tops and deep valleys that now hold freshwater lakes and ponds.
+The advancing and retreating ice ground away the surface layers, exposing the pink granite that makes this area so unique.

-Acadia is one of the most pet friendly national parks in the country, so you’ll find plenty to do here with your best friend!
-The only trails that don’t allow dogs are those that require the use of ladders – that leaves 100 miles of trails for you and your dog to sniff.
-All of the carriage roads are open to pets, and they were perfect for navigating with Ty’s stroller.
-Pets are also welcome in most public areas and on the free shuttles run throughout the park and around the island.
+Acadia is one of the most pet friendly national parks in the country, so plan to experience it with your best friend!
+In addition to most of the trails and all of the carriage roads, pets are welcome in most public areas and on the free shuttles run throughout the park and around the island.

 - Pets must be leashed at all times and all waste must be cleaned up and disposed of properly